 - Progressive: The disease continuously increases and there are no indications of healing.

 The Risk for Disabilities Significantly Rises if You Have This Disease

 Joint damage from rheumatoid arthritis may be irreversible, so early diagnosis and treatment are usually recommended for patients.6 If not addressed, the inflammation could result in cartilage and/or bone damage and joint deformities.7 Joints may also become loose, unstable and painful, and even lose their mobility.8 These erosive changes typically occur fastest during the first year of having the disease.9

-The joints aren’t the only body parts that are affected by rheumatoid arthritis, as the disease can spread to your eyes, lungs, skin10 and blood.
-Because RA is a systemic disease, it can also affect your cardiovascular and respiratory systems.11
+The joints aren’t the only body parts affected by rheumatoid arthritis, as the disease can spread to your eyes, lungs, skin10 and blood.
+Because RA is considered systemic, it can also affect your cardiovascular and respiratory systems.11

 One of the organs that RA can negatively affect the most is the heart.
 The disease can contribute to a 60 percent increase of a heart attack a year after a person is diagnosed with RA.12 This is because the pericardium, or the lining around the heart, is attacked.13 Rheumatoid arthritis can also be fatal if not treated properly.14